iggredible/Learn-Vim/ch9_macros.md

 Recall from earlier section that macros can be executed using the  command line command `:normal` (ex: `:3,5 normal @a` to execute macro "a" on lines 3-5).
 If you run `:1,$ normal @a`, you will see that the macro is being executed on all lines except the "foo" line.
 It works!

 Although internally Vim does not actually run the macros in parallel, outwardly, it behaves like such.
 Vim executes `@a` *independently* on each line from the first line to the last line (`1,$`).
-Since Vim executes these macros indpendently, each line does not know that one of the macro executions had failed on the "foo" line.
+Since Vim executes these macros independently, each line does not know that one of the macro executions had failed on the "foo" line.

 # Learn Macros the Smart Way